 Before joining the DOJ, Mr. Dembosky was a litigation associate with two law firms from 1996 to 2002 and served as a law clerk to the Hon.
 Richard L. Nygaard of the U.S. Court of Appeals for the Third Circuit from 1994 to 1995.

 He is admitted to the bars of Pennsylvania, Delaware and the District of Columbia.

-Mr. Dembosky is Co-Chair of the International Bar Association’s Cybersecurity Task Force, and was selected in 2020 by New York Governor Andrew Cuomo to serve as a member of the Governor’s Cyber Security Advisory Board.
+Mr. Dembosky is a member of the International Bar Association’s Cybersecurity Task Force, and was selected in 2020 by New York Governor Andrew Cuomo to serve as a member of the Governor’s Cyber Security Advisory Board.
 He is Vice Chair of the Cybersecurity and Data Privacy Committee of the ABA’s Public Contracts Section, and formerly Co-Chair of the IBA’s Cybercrime Subcommittee.
 He previously served as Co-Chair of the Information Sharing and Analysis Organization Governance Working Group leading the development of internal governance guidance for ISAOs as part of the White House initiative to establish cybersecurity threat sharing platforms across industry.

 Mr. Dembosky earned his J.D. cum laude from the University of Pittsburgh School of Law in 1994, where he was elected to the Order of the Coif and the Order of the Barristers and was managing editor of the University of Pittsburgh Law Review.
 He received his B.A. with High Distinction from Pennsylvania State University in 1990.